OpenZWave/python-openzwave/docs/_build/joomla/_sources/INSTALL_REPO.txt

     sudo pip install cython==0.15

-On a debian like distribution :
+You also need some python modules, on a debian like distribution :

 .. code-block:: bash